wendahere/GoGetter/Journal.md

 Length of cable to solder would be minimum 15cm.

-Wen Da and Allen drilled holes in parts and tested the mechanism to get ready to pass to Mr Liow.
+Wen Da and Allen drilled holes in some of the parts and tested the mechanism to get ready to pass to Mr Liow.

+Allen continued to work on the design of the coil support extensions.
+He needed to determine what was the optimum offset one of the extensions should have.
+So he made multiple designs ranging from 375mm to 385mm.
+Then he fabricated them using the laser cutter and tested all of the designs.

 ### Wednesday 23/12/2020

+Allen continued to test the different designs of the coil support extensions.
+He also realized that when using thinner threads such as a nylon fishing line, there was no problem of the thread being caught underneath the coil while it was being pushed out.

 Current Pins used (Physical Board Pins):